Logo

 DARK NAVY

 Our anchor color embodies the delicate balance between authority and restraint.
-It is meticulously crafted for organizations like Newmark, which exemplify quiet leadership, are firmly rooted in trustworthiness, and possess a profound depth of engineering expertise.
+It is meticulously crafted for organizations like Newmark, that are firmly rooted in trustworthiness.

 Secondary, supporting or main color in most applications.